EwanGreen4/ptcollab-installer/readme.md

 Runtime requirements
 - Upstream zip has a subfolder called "ptcollab".

-The compilation of ptcollab.nsi creates a file "ptcollab-install-(version).exe" when compiled.
+The compilation of ptcollab.nsi creates a file "ptcollab-install-(version).exe".

 Ewan Green 2021